Nano Lopez Reveals the Magic of His Nanimals

 “There are a lot of animals that are waiting for me,” he says.

-For information on how to collect Nano Lopez artwork, contact our gallery consultants at (800) 521-9654 ext.
-4 or firstname.lastname@example.org after hours.
+To learn more about how you can reserve one of Lopez’s made-on-demand sculptures, contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org.